-Tarek El Moussa Breaks Silence On Estranged Wife’s New Relationship — ‘Flip Or Flop’ Star Sends Subtle Diss
+Tarek El Moussa Breaks Silence On Estranged Wife’s New Relationship: ‘Flip Or Flop’ Star Sends Subtle Diss

 A photo posted by Tarek El Moussa (@therealtarekelmoussa) on

 Christina and Tarek El Moussa have several different business ventures together.
 On top of Flip or Flop, they have a real estate company and run seminars where people learn how to flip houses and profit like they do on television.
 When the split went public, Christina was frantic about trying to save her brand and being able to separate from Tarek as well.
-They have been know as a couple for their entire career and now they will have to be solo, which may make it hard to find television work like they have on Flip or Flop.
-There have been rumors that she wants to ditch Tarek and film her own show for HGTV but the network reportedly isn’t keen on that idea.
+They have been known as a couple for their entire career, and now they will have to be solo, which may make it hard to find television work as they have on Flip or Flop.
+There have been rumors that she wants to ditch Tarek and film her own show for HGTV, but the network reportedly isn’t keen on that idea.
 They have been trying to get the couple to rectify their broken marriage and remain united, if only for the rest of filming.

 Fans have been waiting for actual words from Tarek El Moussa regarding what is going on in his life.
-The most he has given so far is the subtle hint with movie poster, but it was enough to raise eyebrows.
-Things are reportedly starting to get ugly between the El Moussas and now that Christina has confirmed her relationship with Gary Anderson, it likely won’t get any better.
+The most he has given so far is the subtle hint with a movie remark, but it was enough to raise eyebrows.
+Things are reportedly starting to get ugly between the El Moussas, and now that Christina has confirmed her relationship with Gary Anderson, it likely won’t get any better.
 If she was stepping out on Tarek since back in May, things are likely serious within her new relationship.

 Even though their marriage fell apart, the El Moussas are committed to raising their children together.
 In the divorce papers that were filed, Tarek asked that he receive joint physical custody of their children, which would put them with him half the time and with Christina half the time.
 So far, they have worked out the parenting issues well, and Tarek El Moussa hopes they will remain amicable going forward.